Send the link below via email or IMCopy

 Mindfulness & Stress

-Managing Stress: Quick Tips Handout
+Managing Stress: Quick Tips Handout (zoom in)

 Much of our stress comes from obsessing about the past or worrying about the future.
 Mindfulness practice involves paying attention on purpose to the present moment without judgment.
 Becoming practiced in mindfulness will reduce your stress.